 If the vehicle has a dipstick system, there will be marks on it to look at.
 It should remind you of an oil dipstick.
 Remove the cap for the dipstick and wipe it clean with a shop towel.

 If there’s no dipstick, you will examine the tank by the marks on the side.
-There should be a MAX and MIN line where the fluid should rest between.
+There should be a MAX and MIN line that the fluid should rest between.

 Put the cap back on so the dipstick rests back in the fluid.
 You want to double-check it to see what level the fluid is at.